Are drinking alcohol and erectile dysfunction (ED) connected?

 Think of a long, uninflected balloon.
 Then we attach a piece of tape at some point along its length.
 When we inflate it, it will bend where the tape is.
 And if we apply a bigger piece of tape, the balloon will bend even more.

 Injury to the penis may cause the scar tissue to develop.
 Sex, sports, or an accident might cause the injury.
-However, most patients don’t remember any painful injury.
+Yet most patients don’t remember any painful injury.
 There are risk factors that increase the chances that an injury may cause scar tissue.
 They are genetics, connective tissue disorders, and age.
 The risk of Peyronie’s increases with age.

 See a doctor if you have Peyronie’s disease.
 The doctor will feel your unerect penis to find the location and extent of your scar tissue.
 He or she may also ask you to bring a photo of your erect penis.
 This helps the doctor determine the extent of the bend and decide the best form of treatment.